1965 French presidential election

 Presidential elections were held in France on 5 December 1965, with a second round on 19 December.
 They were the first direct presidential elections in the Fifth Republic and the first since the Second Republic in 1848.
-It had been widely expected that incumbent president Charles de Gaulle would be re-elected, but the election was notable for the unexpectedly strong performance of his left-wing challenger François Mitterrand.
+It had been widely expected that incumbent president Charles de Gaulle would be re-elected, but the election was notable for the unexpectedly strong performance of his left-wing challenger and future president François Mitterrand.

 Background

 This was the second presidential election since the beginning of the Fifth Republic.
 Under the first draft of the 1958 constitution, the president was to be elected by an electoral college, in order to appease concerns about de Gaulle's allegedly authoritarian or Bonapartist tendencies.
 There had been a historical reluctance in France to have a directly elected president, because Louis-Napoléon Bonaparte (the winner of the 1848 presidential election) had seized power in the 1851 coup d'état, before the end of his term.
 However, a direct presidential election had always been essential to de Gaulle's political vision, and he had it adopted by the 1962 referendum.